deployphp/deployer/docs/basics.md

 Deployer CLI requires two arguments to run: a **task** to run and a **selector**.

+Hosts can also be [selected via labels](hosts.md#labels), also a default host selection can be configured.

 ```
 $ dep deploy deployer.org
   --- ------ ------------